Sisaut

 Sisaut is a Rural Municipalities in Sarlahi District in the Madhesh Province of south-eastern Nepal.
 At the time of the 2011 Nepal census, it had a population of 7,967 people living in 1,283 individual households.
 It is about 34km away from Mahendra Highway.
 It lies 208 km (130 mi) south east of the capital Kathmandu.
 Durga-puja during the Dashain festival is very famous here, many devotees from various villages come to here in the evening.[Sandhya Aarti].
 It lies around 18 kilometers west of the district headquarters Malangwa.
 People form here are kind hearted and self-motivated (no evidence provided).
 It has a high literate rate as compare to other districts of Madhesh Province (no evidence provided).
-The number of civil workers[Government Job Holders] is high.
-Foreign employment is now big source of income of household.
-Majority of employment is in India.
+The number of civil service workers is high.
+Foreign employment is now a big source of household.
+Most people work in India.

 Developmental works are being done by the representatives of here like MP, Mayor and Wada Chairman.
 The Present MP of this region[Sarlahi Area no.4] is Dr. Amresh Kumar Singh.
 The Present Mayor of this Region[Ramnagar rural municipality] is Raja Babu Yadav.[Youngest Mayor of Nepal].

-Mahadev Temple, Ram Janki Temple, Mahavir Temple, Baudhi Mata Temple, Baraham Baba Temple, etc. are among the religious sites located here.
+Religious sites include: Mahadev Temple, Ram Janki Temple, Mahavir Temple, Baudhi Mata Temple, and the Baraham Baba Temple.